magnumjs/mag.js/new/README.md

 ###Statefullness
 When redrawing the view method is called.
-To maintain statefulness we can use the controller method
+To maintain statefulness we can use the controller method.
+Plainly these are default values.

 HTML for below examples:
 ```html